setiyadi-ben/Linux-Engineer-Applied-Practice/README.md

 ## - Development using Java
 - [On the go learning Java programming](/Java-Development/index.md)
 <p>To be honest, it's been a while I have passsively not continuing to learn Java.
 The thing that I can give to you is this, "Java is great and understandable code, but then I realized that learning only doesn't solve my problem.
-So, with that, what I need was to redo learning mysql for the bottom of the concept.   "</p>
+So, with that, what I need was to redo learning database to understand the main concept of transactions of data."</p>